Hey Guys,

-DIY Faux Antique Embellishments Technique
+DIY Faux Metal Embellishments for Crafts

 Be prepared to devote several hours to this, due to drying times.
 Have fun!

 For this project, I started with these gorgeous images from The Graphics Fairy: Fancy Scroll and Frame.
 I printed them on heavyweight cardstock, using a laser printer.
-(Ink-jet prints will run when we apply wet media, and aren’t suitable for this project).
+(Ink-jet prints will run when we apply wet media and aren’t suitable for this project).

 ‘Cause we are gonna make a fine mess.
 Yup.
 Grab your old shirt, or be prepared with a good story to explain the stains.